nikmerlock97/ts-pipes/README.md

 `npm run dev` builds the library, then keeps rebuilding it whenever the source files change using [rollup-watch](https://github.com/rollup/rollup-watch).

 `npm test` builds the library, then tests it.

-## Variations

-* [babel](https://github.com/rollup/rollup-starter-lib/tree/babel) — illustrates writing the source code in ES2015 and transpiling it for older environments with [Babel](https://babeljs.io/)
-* [buble](https://github.com/rollup/rollup-starter-lib/tree/buble) — similar, but using [Bublé](https://buble.surge.sh/) which is a faster alternative with less configuration
-* [TypeScript](https://github.com/rollup/rollup-starter-lib/tree/typescript) — uses [TypeScript](https://www.typescriptlang.org/) for type-safe code and transpiling

 ## License